Dr. Julie Chamberlin

 I am a Lecturer in English with a specialization in medieval and early modern literature at Loyola University Chicago.

 My academic research focuses on the intersection of medieval literature and concepts of legal personhood during a period of linguistic and political transition in England (twelfth through fourteenth centuries).
-I read animal fables that involve court scenes and arbitration alongside legal documents such as law books and coroner's rolls, arguing that medieval writers used animal tales as a space in which ideas of what it means to speak at law and to be a vulnerable body before the law could be defined, contested, and reimagined.
+I read animal fables that involve court scenes and arbitration alongside legal documents such as law books and coroner's rolls, arguing that medieval writers used animal fable as a space in which ideas of what it means to speak at law and to be a vulnerable body before the law could be defined, contested, and reimagined.

 RECENT POSTS